magnusmaynard/ratcam/capture/README.md

     ```

 ## Manual Run
-Sometimes it is useful to manually run the capture program, for example to debug issues.
+Sometimes it is useful to manually run the capture program, for example to debug issues:

 1. Ensure service is not running:
     ```